 Once TGR status is approved, students are registered at a special tuition rate (please see the Tuition and Fees page for additional information regarding tuition rates).
 Students in TGR status enrolled in a course numbered 801 or 802 are certified as enrolled full time.
 TGR students must enroll in their designated TGR courses each term.
 TGR students are not required to enroll in the TGR course during the Summer Quarter (even if they plan on taking a course over the Summer) unless their department requires year-round enrollment, or if the student is on an approved research/teaching assistantship (please refer to the GAP for more information regarding Summer enrollment).

 TGR students may enroll in up to 3 units of course work per quarter at this tuition rate.
-Within certain restrictions, TGR students may enroll in additional courses at the applicable unit rate.
-The additional courses cannot be applied toward degree requirements since all degree requirements must be complete in order to earn TGR status.
-TGR students who enroll in more than 3 units of coursework are charged proportionally for each additional unit.
+The additional course work cannot be applied toward degree requirements since all degree requirements must be complete in order to enter TGR status.
+TGR students who enroll in more than 3 units of coursework are assessed the per unit tuition rate for each additional unit.

 See the Minimum Progress Requirements for Graduate Students of the Stanford Bulletin for information about satisfactory progress requirements for TGR students.